gNMI Streaming

 cumulus@switch:~$ netq config add agent gnmi-port <gnmi_port>

-3. Restart the NetQ Agent:
+3. Restart the NetQ agent to incorporate the configuration changes:

 cumulus@switch:~$ netq config restart agent

-Use Only the gNMI Agent
+Use the gNMI Agent Only

 cumulus@switch:~$ netq config add agent opta-enable false